lunchbag/hugo-blog/content/posts/optimizations-for-a-company-of-one.md

 _Case in point: I just finished a major refactor and pushed out 2 major features to beta, so writing this blog post right now feels like a vacation for my brain._

 To state the obvious, I like being hyper-efficient (without burning myself out, of course).
 Even though I am a single person, I can still automate, optimize and parallelize processes.

 # Optimizing engineering & product

 ## Ship the MVP, then iterate based on feedback

 The notion of an MVP should not be tossed after your initial launch.
 Every major feature should also be thought of as having a minimum viable state.
-If you spend time trying to tick off every task for a feature before launch, you run the risk of taking too long to ship or leading yourself astray with elements that aren't even important.
+If I spend time trying to tick off every task for a feature before launch, I run the risk of taking too long to ship or leading yourself astray with elements that aren't even important.

 Whenever I start on a new major feature, <b>I always start by listing off the Must haves and the Nice-to-haves</b>.
 The Must-haves are non-negotiable and core to the feature itself where as Nice-to-haves are totally optional and while they may impact user experience, at the end of the day, the feature can be shipped without it.

-It's also helpful to order your lists in descending order of importance.
+It's then helpful to order my lists in descending order of importance.
 When it becomes obvious that I need to cut scope and ship as soon as possible, it'll be easy to see that the features to cull are at the bottom of the list.

 <img src="/uploads/cycle-1.png" style="border:0px"/>
-<span class="caption">Develop your minimum viable feature first, then let user feedback guide subsequent iterations</span>
+<span class="caption">Develop the minimum viable feature first, then let user feedback guide subsequent iterations</span>

 If any of the missed features are desirable, I would hear about it from users.
 Then I could validate spending time implementing that feature and in turn making those users extra happy to know that their feedback was heard and addressed.
 Everybody wins!

 ## Automate later than you need to

-While automating tasks can save you a lot of time in the long-term, it doesn't always make sense to automate right off the bat.
+While automating tasks can save a lot of time in the long-term, it doesn't always make sense to automate right off the bat.

 <img src="https://imgs.xkcd.com/comics/is_it_worth_the_time.png" style="max-width: 480px; border:0px"/><span class="caption">Obligatory XKCD comic (<a href="https://xkcd.com/1205/" target="_blank">link</a>)</span>

 Automating too late is not a bad thing.
-You'll have done the manual work enough times to understand how to eventually automate the task and what edge cases to look out for.
+I'll have done the manual work enough times to understand how to eventually automate the task and what edge cases to look out for.
 I equate it to doing a job yourself before hiring someone– it's always better to grok the requirements first to some degree so you can understand how to best utilize who you've brought on (and appreciate them more!).

 A few aspects of Lunch Money which I handled manually first include sending out trial-ending emails, bi-weekly digests summarizing account status and carrying out user-initiated account cancellations.